Kian1369/portfolio/README.md

 <hr style="height:3px; border:none; color:#333; background-color:#333;" />

+## Comprehensive EDA, Churn Cohort Analysis, and Customer Churn Prediction

+In this project, I utilized `tree-based` and `boosting machine learning methods` to predict customer churn for a telecommunications company.
+The analysis began with a detailed exploratory data analysis to understand the dataset and identify key factors contributing to churn.
+I also conducted a comprehensive churn cohort analysis to examine customer behavior over different time periods and identify trends in churn rates.

+By implementing and comparing models such as Decision Trees, Random Forests, Gradient Boosting Machines, and Adabooster, I achieved improvements on predictive accuracy.
+The results from both the predictive modeling and the cohort analysis provide valuable insights for developing strategies to retain customers and reduce churn rates.

 ## Handwritten digits Recognition with Principal Component Analysis (PCA)

 The goal of this project was to identify which handwritten digits are most differentiated using Principal Component Analysis (PCA).
 This project simulates a scenario where an image recognition service is implemented for a postal service to automatically read handwritten digits, improving efficiency and accuracy over human recognition.